stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Idris is a strongly, statically typed programming language.
-This means, that ever Idris expression is given a *type* (for instance: integer, list of strings, boolean, function from integer to boolean, etc.) and types are verified at compile time, to rule out certain common programming errors.
+This means, that ever Idris expression is given a *type* (for instance: integer, list of strings, boolean, function from integer to boolean, etc.) and types are verified at compile time to rule out certain common programming errors.

 For instance, if a function expects an argument of type `String`